Use SAM templates, application monitors, and component monitors

 - Work with SAM component monitors

-- Use properties and variables in SAM application monitors and component monitors in alerts
+- Use PowerShell in SAM templates, application monitors, and component monitors

 Additional learning resources include: